-- IPMI, iLO, or CIMC: sets the BMC network type. - External Network, Internal Network, or Other: sets whether the ethernet segment that the BMCs connect with is the internal network, the external network, or another network.
+- IPMI, iLO, CIMC, or iDRAC: sets the BMC network type. - External Network, Internal Network, or Other: sets whether the ethernet segment that the BMCs connect with is the internal network, the external network, or another network.
 Depending on the assigned ethernet segment, further settings can be specified as indicated by the following table:

-Ethernet Segment Setting Internal External Other Create new layer-3 BMC subnet?
-Yes/No Not applicable Yes/No Use DHCP for BMC?
-Yes/No Yes/No Yes/No Dedicate head node interface for BMC?
+I Ethernet Segment Setting Internal External Other Create new layer-3 BMC subnet?
+Yes/No Not applicable Yes Use DHCP for BMC?
+Not applicable Yes/No Yes/No Dedicate head node interface for BMC?
 Yes/No Yes/No Yes/No Automatically Configure BMC On Node Boot?
-Not applicable Yes/No Yes/No
+Yes/no Yes/No Yes/No